 If you think there is an elevated issue or structural risks associated with the property you are intending to buy, you can commission a RICS Home Buyer’s Report to identify problems and look at a range of solutions.

-If you are buying a property, the major issues such as rising and penetrating damp need to identified and dealt with.
+If you are buying a property, the more major issues such as rising and penetrating damp need to identified and dealt with as soon as possible.

-Rising damp is the most common form of major damp, and is caused by moisture rising up through the walls and salts being deposited on internal fixtures, fittings and decorations.
-Although it’s common, it’s relatively easy to misdiagnose and it’s best to have a professional inspect the property before employing any fixes.
+Rising damp is caused by moisture rising up through the walls and salts being deposited on internal fixtures, fittings and decorations.
+It’s relatively easy to misdiagnose and it’s always best to have a professional inspect the property before employing any fixes.
 You can do this before purchase with a professional damp survey.

 Roof problems on a property can also be to blame for penetrating damp – problems with tiles, guttering or chimney abutments are relatively easy to spot but can be expensive to fix so it’s worth knowing about them as soon as you possibly can.